Our mission as a school is to create opportunities and experiences that enable young people to achieve their full potential.

 All classrooms are well equipped with computers and interactive whiteboards.

-We have an ICT suite and a mobile ICT unit.
+We have several mobile ICT units.

 We have two libraries offering an extensive choice of fiction and non-fiction books for children to borrow.